 Sr. No. Particulars Description Procedures applied for audit 3 Assessment of Impairment of Investment in Trent Hypermarket Private Limited and Booker India Limited As indicated in Note 5, the Company's investment in Trent Hypermarket Private Limited and Booker India Limited amounting to ₹ 558.58 crores and ₹ 108.70 crores respectively, involves assessment of impairment.
-The Management determines the recoverable amount on the basis of the value-in-use approach (based on external valuation report), wherein the Management applies significant judgement, assumptions and uses significant unobservable inputs and estimates to determine the recoverable amount.
-In response to this key matter, our audit included, among others, the following principal audit procedures: Evaluated the design of internal controls relating to the Management's assessment of the impairment workings.
+The Management determines the recoverable amount on the basis of the value-in-use approach (based on external valuation report), wherein the Management applies significant judgement, assumptions and uses significant unobservable inputs and estimates to determine the recoverable amount. others, the following principal audit procedures: Evaluated the design of internal controls relating to the Management's assessment of the impairment workings.
 Assessed the reasonableness of the key business assumptions such as number of stores, revenue growth and EBIDTA margins, by understanding the management's plan and performing retrospective testing.
-Assessed the reasonableness of the valuation assumptions namely the discount rate adopted for the valuation and the terminal growth rate with the assistance of our internal valuation experts.
-Performed a stress test around the key assumptions, including that of COVID 19 impact, to determine if any changes to key assumptions would impact the recoverable amounts.
 4 Accounting for Lease Concessions under Amendments to Ind AS 116 The Company has adopted the amendments to Ind AS 116 for the first time in the current year and consequently recognised ₹ 88.81 Crores as part of other income in the statement of profit and loss for the year ended March'21.
 The amendments provide practical relief to lessees in accounting for rent concessions occurring as a direct consequence of COVID-19, by introducing a practical expedient to Ind AS 116.
 Additionally the Company has renegotiated future lease rentals and escalations, thereby remeasuring the lease liability using the revised lease payments resulting in a decrease in the lease liability and a corresponding adjustment to the Right-of-use asset.
 The large volume of leases, the diverse nature thereof and the significance and impact of the estimates made led us to consider this matter to be a key matter to this audit.
-Our audit procedures included: Assessing the design and implementation of the key controls established by the Company on significant estimates such as the revised lease term, lease payments and the discount rates.
-Our procedures to assess management's key modelling estimates and the completeness/accuracy of the underlying lease data included:
+Assessing the design and implementation of the key controls established by the Company on significant estimates such as the revised lease term, lease payments and the discount rates.
+Our procedures to assess management's key modelling estimates and the completeness/accuracy of the underlying lease data included: assessing the discount rates used to calculate the lease obligation, assessing the accuracy of the lease data by testing the lease data captured by management for a sample of leases through the inspection of lease documentation; assessing the completeness of the commercial arrangements for the waivers by testing lease payments and comparing the same with the original agreements with revised negotiations and For a representative sample of rent concessions received as a consequence of covid-19 related renegotiations, verification of the correct accounting in accordance with the regulation in force.